grommet/grommet-cms/docs/page-management.md

 # __Page Management__

 ## Intro
 Sometimes terminology can be the most confusing part of a system, so let's take a moment to clear things up.
-The Brand Central site is made up of pages full of content, which are accessible through the [main tile page](https://h10014.www1.hpe.com/brand-central/main).
+A Grommet CMS site is made up of pages full of content, which are accessible through the [main tile page](https://h10014.www1.hpe.com/brand-central/main).
 The pages are grouped together by "page type", which allows us to group together similar content on the site.
 Each page is made up of a number of sections, which are comprised of content blocks.
 At the top level of the content management system, you have the ability to manage the pages of your site.

-Let's take a look at how to manage pages through the Brand Central CMS.
+Let's take a look at how to manage pages through the Grommet CMS.

 ## Viewing pages